Anjalipaliwal/employee_dashboard/README.md

 For running the web app clone the folder repo and run "ng serve --open " in the project directoy in terminal.

+#Reviewing Main files (used for development and coding)

+Go to Src/app/ folder
 # MyApp1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.